Join our community today!

 - Be heavily involved in the UK promotion of the award-winning documentary ‘Unrest’ from Jennifer Brea.

 We are regarded as the UK’s premiere M.E. charity and actively campaign for greater recognition and understanding of the disease:

 - We recognise that M.E. is a physical disease,

 - Many of our trustees and staff are affected by M.E. or are primary carers for family members who have the disease, and this personal experience is reflected in everything we try to achieve,

 - We understand the nature of M.E. and how hard it is to live with the condition,

-We fund biomedical research into M.E. and aim to discover effective treatments and a cure:
+We fund biomedical research into M.E. and aim to discover effective treatments and a cure.

-- We achieve this via the Ramsay Research Fund – named after Dr Melvin Ramsay who helped establish the ME Association and was first to recognise the disease in 1955,
+- We achieve all this via the Ramsay Research Fund – named after Dr Melvin Ramsay who helped establish the ME Association and was first to recognise the disease in 1955,

 We work to secure improved health services that recognise the reality of M.E. and for better welfare support that is easier to obtain by those too ill to work or care for themselves.